Norlin Library is no longer adding streaming video or pdf files to an instructor’s Course Reserve page.

-The Reserves Team, as part of the Access Services Department, prepares books, media, electronic documents and other materials for Course Reserves.
+The Reserves Team, as part of the Circulation Department, prepares books, media, electronic documents and other materials for Course Reserves.

 Access Course Reserves